falldamagestudio/UE-Jenkins-BuildSystem/README.md

 ![Operation](docs/images/Operation.png)

-Terraform is used to create all infrastructure.
+[Terraform](https://www.terraform.io/) is used to create all infrastructure.
 This includes load balancers, storage buckets, and a Kubernetes cluster.
 The cluster has a couple of node pools, some of which scale dynamically based on demand.

-Helm is used to deploy the Jenkins controller.
+[Helm](https://helm.sh/) is used to deploy the Jenkins controller.

 The Jenkins controller contains a Seed job.
-When the Seed job is run, a couple of Job DSL files are processed; these in turn create the engine/game specific jobs.
+When the Seed job is run, a couple of [Job DSL](https://jenkinsci.github.io/job-dsl-plugin/) files are processed; these in turn create the engine/game specific jobs.

 Terraform is used to create static VMs, and templates for dynamic agent VMs.

-A modified version of Jenkins' GCE plugin is capable of creating and destroying agent VMs on-demand.
+[A modified version of Jenkins' GCE plugin](https://github.com/falldamagestudio/google-compute-engine-plugin) is capable of creating and destroying agent VMs on-demand.
 These "dynamic" agent VMs can also be retained (changed to stopped state, instead of being destroyed) between jobs by the modified GCE plugin.
 This eliminates most of the cost for the dynamic VMs when they are not in use, while keeping the warm-up time for jobs low.

 It is also possible to run jobs on Kubernetes.
 These will suffer from long image pull times when new nodes are provisioned.
 For incremental builds, the jobs will need to have PVCs provisioned.

 Regardless of agent type, each agent has a single executor, and thus serves only one job at a time.

+For VMs: The Jenkins agent and all build tools are installed directly onto the VM, and build jobs are run directly on the VM as well.

-For Kubernetes, and Docker VMs: The Jenkins agent runs within a Docker container.
-Build jobs are also run within a Docker container (either via the Docker pipeline plugin, or via the Kubernetes pipeline plugin).
+For Kubernetes: The Jenkins agent runs within a Docker container.
+Build jobs are also run within a Docker container (via the Kubernetes pipeline plugin).
 The build tools container images contain all software necessary to build a typical UE engine or game on Linux and Windows.

-For non-Docker VMs: The Jenkins agent and all build tools are installed directly onto the VM, and build jobs are run directly on the VM as well.

 # Agent types